Key takeaways

 For staff, this means better communication, less admin and faster room turnover.
 For guests, it means greater convenience and a stress-free departure.

-Check-out isn't just a necessary step - it's a crucial part of the guest experience.
-A well-executed check-out leaves a lasting impression, reduces friction and even creates new revenue opportunities.
+Check-out is a crucial part of the guest experience.
+A well-executed departure leaves a lasting impression, reduces friction and creates new revenue opportunities.

-By following best practices and leveraging a PMS like Mews, hotels can transform check-out from a routine task into a streamlined, guest-friendly experience that benefits both travelers and staff.
+By following best practices and leveraging a PMS like Mews, hotels can transform check-out from a routine task into a streamlined, guest-friendly experience.

 Download guide 'Mews Kiosk: 6 creative uses for properties of all types'